WhatisRT/CIPs/CIP-1694/README.md

 Governance actions are enacted in order of acceptance to the chain.
 This resolves conflicts where, e.g. there are two competing parameter changes.

+##### Enactment conditions

+1. Enough votes in favour
+2. CC is in normal state
+3. Previous governance action ID in the proposal matches the last enacted action ID of the same type
+4. Most recent hard-fork supports enactment of the action

 #### Content